-If you have any queries about these rules, please contact the Allotment Manager on 01303 257946 or neil.shuttleworth@folkestone-tc.gov.uk
+If you have any queries about these rules, please contact the Allotment Manager on 01303 257946 or ian.bishop@folkestone-tc.gov.uk.

-Breach of any of these rules by any tenant may result in the termination of the tenancy by the Council unless an exception has been approved following a request made in writing by the tenant.
+Breach of any of these rules by any tenant may result in termination of the tenancy by the Council.